-Ultimately, where I happen to be during a thunderstorm is my own fault, but sometimes I can't help but imagine that the universe is just having a laugh at me (or actively trying to kill me).
+Ultimately, where I happen to be during a thunderstorm is my fault, but sometimes I can’t help but imagine that the universe is just laughing at me (or actively trying to kill me).

 Today’s thunderstorm strikes as I walk a ridge at around 10,000 ft / 3,050 m.

 Looking at the map, I see that there looks to be a forest road paralleling the trail at a slightly lower elevation; I decide to cut down to it because lightning, etc.